 My graduate training program emphasized the Family Systems Model of therapy, viewing individuals as a functioning part of a greater system within their families- of-origin, their families- by-marriage or partnership, their communities, and cultural, ethnic, and faith communities.
 The roles we play within these systems may be healthy or toxic so that part of our healing may involve addressing who we are in these contexts.
 In addition to the temperament and other genetic loading with which we are born, we are influenced by these many factors.
 They all have an important part to play in who we have become, and habits we may have formed.
 By looking at all these influences, we have many ways to learn and grow and change.
 I use a variety of therapeutic techniques, some focused more on developing insight about the etiology and history of symptoms, some focused more on education, and others focus more on teaching behavioral techniques for controlling or reducing problematic behaviors.

 My personal life includes a husband, three young adult children, and two dogs in the immediate vicinity; six siblings and their families further away, and a mother-in-law.
 Therefore my experience with family dynamics is rich and informative.
-When I'm not doing laundry, I enjoy reading, cooking, and playing the piano.
+When I'm not doing laundry, I enjoy cooking, playing the piano, and reading.